19 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 can be considered to have moved in the streamtube from the inlet to the outlet.

 Let be the pressure acting uniformly at the inlet at station 1.
-Because pressure acts inward then the pressure here creates a force that pushes the fluid downstream towards outlet.
+Because pressure acts inward, the pressure creates a force pushing the fluid downstream toward the outlet.
 The work done by the pressure force here will be

 remembering that work is equal to force times distance.
 Let be the pressure acting uniformly at the outlet at station 2.
 In this case, the work done by the pressure force will be

-the minus sign indicating that the pressure force here acts upstream the opposite direction to the fluid flow.
+the minus sign indicates that the pressure force here acts upstream opposite to the fluid flow.
 In addition, there will be work done under gravity, which will be

-and the minus sign here reminding us that work must be put into the fluid system to increase its potential energy.
+where the mass , and the minus sign means that work must be put into the fluid system to increase its potential energy.
 Therefore, the total external work is

 The kinetic energy of the flow must now be considered.
 The change in kinetic energy of the fluid as it moves through the streamtube is